AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/manage-users-connect.md

    - You can assign groups to users when they are created, or assign them later.

-1. <xref:AddGroup> assign roles to it.
+1. <xref:AddGroup> and assign roles to it.

    - For information about the roles in AVEVA Data Hub, see <xref:ccRoles>.